 Learn about the history of the Penn Cardiovascular Institute, which was founded in 2005 to promote cross-discipline research and discoveries in cardiovascular disease.

 The Penn Cardiovascular Institute (CVI) in Philadelphia was established in 2005 to promote cardiovascular research and discovery across schools, institutes, centers, departments and divisions at the University of Pennsylvania.
-Put under the direction of Michael Parmacek, MD, a nationally recognized leader in cardiovascular research and chief of the Division of Cardiovascular Medicine, the Penn Cardiovascular Institute set out to unite and support the research of scientists and clinicians across Penn Medicine and the entire University of Pennsylvania campus.
+Put under the direction of Michael Parmacek, MD, a nationally recognized leader in cardiovascular research and chair of the Department of Medicine, the Penn Cardiovascular Institute set out to unite and support the research of scientists and clinicians across Penn Medicine and the entire University of Pennsylvania campus.

 Integrating Cardiovascular Research and Patient Care at Penn